|Nutrition Facts (per serving)|

 - 1/2 teaspoon garlic powder

-- Remove fish from grill and garnish with lemon slices and additional chopped dill.
+Remove fish from the grill and garnish with lemon slices and additional chopped dill.

-If you would like to use fresh garlic in this recipe instead of garlic powder, mince it very finely before adding to the salt and pepper.
-Then using the back of a fork, press into a paste and spread on the fish.
-You can also add another herb, if you like, such as chopped fresh parsley.
+- To use fresh garlic instead of garlic powder, mince it before adding it to the salt and pepper.
+Then, using the back of a fork, press the spice mixture into a paste and spread it on the fish.
+You can also add fresh parsley to the mash.

 - Oil your grill grates before grilling the salmon to make sure it doesn't stick.
 You can also use a lightly oiled grill pan or grill basket (with holes) to keep the fish intact while still obtaining grill marks.

 - Swap out the dill for thyme like in this grilled salmon with thyme and lemon recipe.

 - For a "smoked" version, grill the salmon on a presoaked cedar plank.
 It will taste much different than the gilled option and can be used in recipes that call for smoked fish.